 The fundamental idea behind Gotcha Books is that learning is much easier if it's fun.
 All of us learn more quickly if we enjoy what we are doing.
 So with that in mind if you know a child that isn't that much into writing here are some pointers on how to turn writing into fun.

 - Play to their interests and what they know

 Get kids to write about whatever they are interested in.
-Quite often this might be about something they do, for instance, playing sport, going to school, their family, and because this is creative writing not factual they can then put their own fun twist on things.
+Quite often this might be about something they do, for instance, playing sport, going to school, their family, and because this is creative writing not factual writing they can then put their own fun twist on things.
 A timeless way to propel a story is to make sure you have a villain, or some sort of monster, or problem disturbing your story world.
-For example maybe if they like soccer they could write about a team they are in, that has to play an evil mastermind's team of soccer robots.
+For instance, maybe if they like soccer they could write about their team, that has to play an evil mastermind's team of soccer robots.

 - An alternate screen reality

 If they are into screen, and what kids aren't these days, maybe they can write a story to do with their screen play?
 For example, an adventure in Minecraft where they invent new dangers or skills.
 Writing something that relates to a child's screen activities is a great way to help them understand the power of writing and make the connection, that almost everything they watch or play on screen first started as a written story or script.

 - Create together

 Work as a team and invent a story together.
-For example I used to make up a stories about two frogs who lived in a tree and had adventures.
-Get the story started let them take over or contribute then say hey lets write this down so we have it forever.
+For example, I used to make up a stories for my boys, about two frogs who lived in a tree and had lots of adventures.
+Get the story started let them take over or contribute then say, hey lets write this down so we have it forever.
 In the kids section of of our website www.mashedmyths.com we offer a writing template that helps children write an adventurous myth.

 - Write and draw a comic